paridhiarya/grocery_store_management_system/README.md

 - **Customer Management**: Maintain customer records, including contact information, purchase history, and loyalty program details.

-- **Sales Analytics**: Generate reports and analytics on sales trends, popular products, and revenue.
+- **Sales Analytics**: Generate data for reports and analytics on sales trends, popular products, and revenue.
 Use this data to make informed business decisions.

-- **Stock Alerts**: Receive notifications when products are running low or approaching their expiration dates, helping to reduce waste.
+- **Self-Checkout Interface**: A self-checkout interface for customers with over 6 functionalities

-- **Employee Management**: Assign roles and permissions to store employees, allowing them to access and perform specific tasks within the system.
+-
 - **Supplier Management**: Keep track of supplier information, orders, and delivery schedules.

-- **Inventory Restocking**: Easily reorder items from suppliers when stock levels are low.
+- **Inventory Restocking**: Easily available quantity and contact information reorder items from suppliers when stock levels are low.

 ## Technologies incorporated:
 C++ & SQL-API++ sq-lite3